juliaquach02/cellcontacts/README.md

 The goal of this R package is to enable the quantitative analysis of T cell-tumour cell interaction in live cell imaging sequences

+# **System Requirements**

 ------------------------------------------------------------------------

+The R package was built with the R version 4.3.1 and is suitable for all operating systems running R (version 4.3.1 or later) with sufficient RAM to load all data sets.
+The R package requires the R packages future (Version 1.33.1), RImageJROI (Version 0.1.2), r2r (Version 0.1.1),sf (Version 1.0-15), spatstat (Version 3.0-7), sp (Version 2.1-3), tidyverse (Version2.0.0) and ggplot (Version 3.5.0).
+The dependencies are stored in the RProfile.

+The package was tested on a Windows 10 Pro Education operating system (Version 22H2) with a 13th Gen Intel(R) Core (TM) i9-13900KF 3.00 GHz processor and 192 GB RAM.

 # **Installation**